kanamesasaki/thermocraft/src/content/articles/floating-point-error.md

 | roundTowardPositive | the floating point number closest to and no less than the given number.                                                                        |
 | roundTowardNegative | the floating point number closest to and no greater then the given number.                                                                     |
 | roundTowardZero     | the floating point number closest to and no greater in magnitude than the given number.                                                        |

-For the binary floating point numbers, the default rounding method is roundTiesToEven.

 ## Error Estimation